1. The military is a cult that brainwashes you.

 The power dynamic between the officer corps and the enlisted corps is comparable to slave owners and slaves.
 The slave owners are treated like gods and literally dine on golden plates under golden chandeliers.
 They have total power over the lower class and destroy their underlings lives with the snap of a finger.
 They are trained to believe in their superiority and wear their arrogance on their sleeves.
 They are less accountable for their actions.
 They will get in far less trouble for committing the same crimes as enlisted troops if they get in trouble at all.
 Being an officer is a very good life to have… and a very immoral one.
 It is an obsolete class structure that degrades the value of the lives of the human beings who wear enlisted ranks and directly contradicts the ideal of human equality.

 Theoretically you’re supposed to get preference when applying for federal jobs.
 Sometimes you do, and sometimes you don’t.
 For all the other jobs out there, military experience can sometimes hurt your chances of getting a job because many civilians see ex military members as dumb grunts who can’t think for themselves.
-That and the stigma that ex-soldiers are unstable killers suffering from PTSD.
+Veterans can potentially suffer the irrational stigma that they’re unstable killers suffering from PTSD.

 You won’t get much if any VA medical help unless you were injured while in the military or you retired through the military.
 Even then, it’s very, very difficult to actually claim your benefits.